 It is best to hike Oreana Peak in springtime (April-May) or late fall (October through early December).
 Getting there is difficult in the rainy season during the spring and the ridges can be intensely windy, so be mindful of weather forecasts before embarking on a trip here.
 It is often too hot and too dry to hike here during the summer.

 Getting ThereFrom Reno, Nevada, follow 395 South through Gardnerville.
 If approaching from the west, take Pine Nut Road, accessible at the south end of the town.
-Once the road hits about 5700 feet, dirt roads follow the rest of the way up the north side of the peak, and road conditions are generally iffy.
-A 4WD is required.
-Getting much higher than the 6,000’ level is iffy, and it still puts you at least 7 miles from the summit.
-For this reason, approaching from the west is not recommended.
+Once the road hits about 5700 feet, dirt roads follow the rest of the way up the north side of the peak, and a 4WD is required.

-From the east, access is better.
-That is because the Red Canyon Road leaves from the pavement and heads directly towards Oreana Peak.
+From the east, access is more straightforward, and the route shorter, but it is complicated.
+The Red Canyon Road leaves from the pavement and heads directly towards Oreana Peak.
 Once at an adequate parking area, the summit of Oreana Peak can be reached by hiking a little over 3 1/2 miles of mostly jeep trail.
 If approaching from the east continue about 16 miles south of Gardnerville on US 395 to Nevada State Route 208E.
 Follow Route 208E to the east for about 9.5 miles to Upper Colony Road.
 Follow that north for 4.4 miles to Pinon Drive on the left.
 After 0.8 miles turn left at Day Lane, and then take the first right onto Red Canyon Road.
 Follow it for about 4 miles and park at a turnabout at about 6500 feet.
 There are no other good parking areas further up.

 Although the road is smooth initially, it gets pretty rough after the first mile.
 A high clearance, 4WD is highly recommended.
 In terms of ratings, the road ranges between a 1 rating and a 4 rating (See Scott Surgent's page regarding the road rating system).
 In general, the road starts as a 1 rating, then becomes a 2 rating, then hits a 3 and 4 rating after the first mile.
 The road is also very narrow; only enough for one 4WD vehicle.
 So, if you encounter another 4WD, you may have some trouble.
 There are very few places to move over to the side.
 Further, if driving with a nice new SUV, you may want to avoid getting it scratched up.
 ATVs are an even better option.